tcl2020/tcl2020-build/README.md

 The developer-mode Dockerfile is a monolithic source based build.
 All of the packages are compiled from source on top of a minimal OS image based on [Debian-slim](https://hub.docker.com/_/debian/).
-You need to provide a working Docker container on your platform.
+You need to provide a Docker container on your platform.
 The Docker image and container will manage all of the platform packages and build tools needed for a source build.
 By using Docker you can easily develop on Linux or OS X.